Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Abstract

 \section{Abstract}

 LLMs increasingly excel on AI benchmarks, but doing so does not guarantee validity for downstream tasks.
-This study evaluates the performance of leading foundation models (FMs, i.e., generative pre-trained base LLMs) with out-of-distribution (OOD) tasks of the teaching and learning of schoolchildren.
-Across all FMs, inter-model behaviors on disparate tasks correlate higher than they do with expert human behaviors on target tasks.
-These biases shared across LLMs are poorly aligned with downstream measures of teaching quality and often \textit{negatively aligned with learning outcomes}.
+This study contrasts LLM alignment on benchmarks, downstream tasks, and, importantly the intended impact of those tasks.
+We evaluate the performance of leading LLMs (i.e., generative pre-trained base models) on difficult-to-verify tasks of the teaching and learning of schoolchildren.
+Across all LLMs, inter-model behaviors on disparate tasks correlate higher than they do with expert human behaviors on target tasks.
+These biases shared across LLMs are poorly aligned with downstream measures of teaching quality and often \textit{negatively aligned with the intended impact} of student learning outcomes.
 Further, we find multi-model ensembles, both unanimous model voting and expert-weighting by benchmark performance, further exacerbate misalignment with learning.
-We measure that 50\% of the variation in misalignment error is shared across foundation models, suggesting that common pretraining accounts for much of the misalignment in these tasks.
-We demonstrate methods for robustly measuring alignment of complex tasks and provide unique insights into both educational applications of foundation models and to understanding limitations of models.
+We measure that selection of LLM and/or prompting strategy only reliably accounts for 15\% of all measured misalignment error and that variation in misalignment error is shared across LLMs, suggesting that common pretraining accounts for much of the misalignment in these tasks.
+We demonstrate methods for robustly measuring alignment of complex tasks and provide unique insights into practical applications of LLMs in high-noise contexts.